Destroying the judicial guardrails; why we will all pay for Archie’s alleged HDC forage

 The Judiciary has been placed in a uniquely protected position by the Constitution and must observe the restraint that is necessarily complementary to the enjoyment of the protected tenure of such office.
 Judges must therefore restrain themselves from conduct which puts them in a position to be or to appear to be beholden to anyone, or, in local parlance, have files capable of being ‘buss’ if they do not return some favour.

-The jumping of housing queues is a particular sensitive subject and one traditionally enmeshed in political patronage.
+The jumping of housing queues is a particularly sensitive subject and one traditionally enmeshed in political patronage.
 The Judiciary cannot be—or be seen to be—part of the contact system.

 The Judiciary is the principal among the “guardrails” against the politicians and other public officials when they try to run fair play and honesty off the straight and narrow road on which those requirements of a civilised society should travel.